BruceEckel/BruceEckel-hugo/content/post/misunderstanding-python-class-attributes.md

 ```

 Creating an `A` requires no constructor arguments (because there is no
 constructor).
-There are no instance variables for `a` until after `a.x = 1`.
+There are no instance variables for `a` until after the assignment
-`B`'s constructor requires an argument and uses it to create an instance
+`a.x = 1`. `B`'s constructor requires an argument and uses it to assign to an
-variable.
+instance variable (thus creating it).

-Let's look at the first example using `show()`:
+Let's look at the original example using `show()`:

 ```python
 # 6_like_default_values_shown.py